HussamGoda/Final-Project/README.md

   Summary Logistic Regression:

- Model's accuracy is approximately 70.75%, meaning it correctly predicted the class of roughly 70.75% of the total data points.
+ The model's accuracy is approximately 70.75%, meaning it correctly predicted the class of roughly 70.75% of the total data points.
 The logistic regression model performs relatively well in predicting class 1 (case_status_certified) with high precision, recall, and F1-score.
 However, its performance in predicting class 0 (case_status_denied) is less impressive, with lower precision, recall, and F1-score.
 This suggests that the model is better at identifying certified cases but struggles with denied cases.